 Wisdom Teeth Removal

 Wisdom teeth are the final set of molars in our mouth.
 For most, this set of teeth emerge during the late-teens or early-twenties.
 And in many cases, they grow in naturally, without any problem.
 Sometimes, however, wisdom teeth can present complications as they grow into place.
 There could be some disruption of gum tissue around the teeth, or there could be some misalignment of the teeth as they try to fit in.
-This may result in crowding, and may even lead to “impacted” teeth for which wisdom teeth removal is recommended.
+This may result in crowding, and may even lead to “impacted” teeth for which wisdom teeth removal is recommended by the dentists in Vaughan.

 With the potential for damaging adjacent teeth, jawbone, or nerves, early detection is the key to better managing the emergence of wisdom teeth.
 At the Mackenzie Dental Centre, comprehensive dental X-Rays accurately forecast future problems, and allow for corrective measures to be taken.
 Indeed, wisdom teeth removal for misaligned teeth (or “impacted” teeth) can do wonders.
 This is exactly where regular clinic visits can set the stage for close monitoring of the teeth, mouth, and jaw.